Tom-Watts/Bubbles-Language/README.md

 # Bubbles-Language

-Bubbles is a work in progress, experimental, fun Super-Set Language for Python!
+Bubbles is a experimental, functional and fun Super-Set Language for Python!

-The primary aim is to provide beautiful syntax and provide functional Haskell-like control within Python!
+The aim is to provide beautiful and functional syntax!

 #### Syntax examples:
 ```